AdeolaAdedotunGIT/marketing-performance-analysis/README.md

 An end-to-end analytics pipeline from five raw data sources to a Power BI dashboard that identified exactly where the budget was going and why deals were falling.

 **Data sources:**
+- Talent profiles
 - Deal pipeline (HubSpot export)
 - Meta Ads campaign performance
 - Google Ads campaign performance
 - Email campaign performance
-- Talent profiles

 **Pipeline architecture:**

 Bronze → Pre-Silver → Silver → Gold

-Each layer documented.
-Every transformation decision recorded in an Admin schema.
-Nothing deleted from Bronze.
+Each layer is documented.
+Every transformation decision is recorded in an Admin schema.
+Nothing was deleted from Bronze.

 ---